Rafael Villaverde

 Later in life, Villaverde and his two brothers were accused by a federal narcotics strike force sting operation called Operation Tick Talk of having been a member of a vast Cuban-American drug smuggling ring.
 43 members were captured and arrested after officers from the Miami Police Department and federal agents from the Strike Force planted listening devices in the houses of the Tick Talk targets.
 It was further discovered that the Villaverde Brothers were using the name of the "Gris Brothers" to smuggle drugs.

 He was also accused of having interactions with Edwin P. Wilson, a former CIA officer who smuggled arms to Muammar Gaddafi and the Libyan government.
 It was further alleged that he had been recruited by former officers of the CIA to assassinate Gaddafi.
 Shortly after he had agreed to testify against Wilson, his fishing boat mysteriously exploded in the Gulf of Mexico with him still on board.
 His body was never recovered.

 Others connected with Edwin Wilson later died in suspicious circumstances, including Waldo H. Dubberstein and Kevin Mulcahy.
-Dubberstein was found after failing to appear in court of an apparent suicide.
+Dubberstein was found after failing to appear in court; he'd died of an apparent suicide.
 Mulcahy was found to have died from natural causes.
 However, some federal investigators in both cases suspected they might have been murdered.

 Villaverde was cleared posthumously when the judge in the trial of Operation Tick Talk threw out the case on the grounds that the listening devices were placed illegally.

 In 2002, Villaverde's brother Jorge Villaverde was murdered in a drive-by shooting while he was taking out the trash.